theodoregold/cyk-check/README.md

 Note: Your language must be in ![Chomsky form](http://en.wikipedia.org/wiki/Chomsky_normal_form).

 ### Getting started
 It's really straight forward.
-Change `productions` dictonary variable to your specific productions and run it.
+Change `productions` and `start_symbol` variables to your specific case.
+Then, just run it.
 Enter any word and see if it is part of the grammer.

 ### TO-DO
  * include grammer from seperate JSON file in runtime